Hounfor/The-Big-Deal-Add-On/README.md

 2) Due to the lack of own models, some ‘Mechs don’t have their own affinities, so don’t be surprised, say, that the pilot of your Galahad knows how to drive a Nova Cat 'Mech.
 Again, this will be fixed if suitable models appear in the CAB.
 3) Due to fewer internal slots than in the TT, some 'Mechs have a different heatsink layout relative to the TT.
 In particular, some heatsinks had to be built into the engine.
 This means that the cooling system is working fine, you just can't dismantle them to get more free tonnage, but at the same time, you can't lose these heat sinks in combat – unless, of course, your machine's CT is destroyed.
 4) Placement of Endo-, FF- and Endo + FF slots doesn’t match completely with TT loadouts.
 This is due to the smaller number of internal slots in BT MechLab, and also because BEX reduces the volume of this equipment by 1 slot.
 Not a problem, but you should be aware of it.
+5) If your unit goes bankrupt and your screen looks weird, that's OK.
+There's nothing I can do about it.

 # Permissions:
-All original files from BT Extended CE, BT Extended Timeline, FullXotlTables, MechAffinity, Mission Control, VXI FlashpointShift, IRTweaks and BTHospitalFix belong to their authors.
+All original files from BT Extended CE, BT Extended Timeline, FullXotlTables, MechAffinity, Mission Control, VXI FlashpointShift and IRTweaks belong to their authors.
 If you plan to use the files in your own mods, then please contact them.
 The same applies to the fixed actuators of the new ‘Mechs.

 If you would like to use The Big Deal in your mod pack for public release, please contact me: